 This program has a two-step application process:

 Step 1 .)
-The Study Abroad Office Application, which includes:
+The Illinois Abroad and Global Exchange Application, which includes:

 - 1 letter of recommendation - done electronically (must be an Illinois academic advisor, TA or professor)